Demographic history of Macedonia: Bulgarian propaganda

+By that time Bulgarians had initiated a purposeful struggle against the Greek clerics.
+Bulgarian religious leaders had realised that any further struggle for the rights of the Bulgarians in the Ottoman Empire could not succeed unless they managed to obtain at least some degree of autonomy from the Patriarchate of Constantinople.
+The foundation of the Bulgarian Exarchate in 1870, which included most of Macedonia by a firman of Sultan Abdülaziz was the direct result of the struggle of the Bulgarian Orthodox against the domination of the Greek Patriarchate of Constantinople in the 1850s and 1860s.

 Afterward, in 1876 the Bulgarians revolted in the April uprising.
 The emergence of Bulgarian national sentiments was closely related to the re-establishment of the independent Bulgarian church.
 This rise of national awareness became known as the Bulgarian National Revival.
 However, the uprising was crushed by the Ottomans.
 As a result, on the Constantinople Conference in 1876 the predominant Bulgarian character of the Slavs in Macedonia reflected in the borders of future autonomous Bulgaria as it was drawn there.
-The Great Powers eventually gave their consent to variant, which excluded historical Macedonia and Thrace, and denied Bulgaria access to the Aegean sea, but otherwise incorporated all other regions in the Ottoman Empire inhabited by Bulgarians.
+The Great Powers eventually gave their consent to variant, which excluded historical Macedonia and Thrace, and denied Bulgaria access to the Aegean Sea, but otherwise incorporated all other regions in the Ottoman Empire inhabited by Bulgarians.
 At the last minute, however, the Ottomans rejected the plan with the secret support of Britain.
 Having its reputation at stake, Russia had no other choice but to declare war on the Ottomans in April 1877.
 The Treaty of San Stefano from 1878, which reflected the maximum desired by Russian expansionist policy, gave Bulgaria the whole of Macedonia except Thessaloniki, the Chalcidice peninsula and the valley of the Aliakmon.